-The Orchid Trail.
+The Orchid Flowers Trail

-Houses in the forest.
+Houses in the forest

 The path ahead went through the house.
-As soon as we stepped in its verandah we found ourselves surrounded by pots full of orchid flowers.
+As soon as we stepped into its verandah we found ourselves surrounded by pots full of orchid flowers.
 We had water from their hand pump and moved on.
 Here on, we kept getting houses at regular intervals – each with a lovely array of Orchids in their backyards and front yards.
-Some even had flowering cactus.
+Some even had flowering cacti.
 At one house we stopped and spoke to the lady of the house – I loved the jewelry she was wearing.
 I wondered how they lived without a road, and for them, it was just a way of life and they did not want a road leading right up to their homes.

 At one of the houses, we met a kid who could replicate the sounds of the birds.
-We were stunned to see this 3-4-year-old child talking to birds as it tried to reproduce the same sounds as birds made on trees around her.
+We were stunned to see this 3-4-year-old child talking to birds as they tried to reproduce the same sounds as birds made on trees around her.

-Legend of Poison Lake.
+Legend of Poison Lake

 Nieng Dah or the Poison Lake is an almost dry lake now.
 You will find young boys playing cricket here.
 The name Poison lake is intriguing, so we asked around and this is what we heard.

 When the first British official came to Rinchenpong and built a Bungalow.
 This lake was directly linked to his Bungalow.
 One fine day, Lepchas – the local tribe planned to kill him by poisoning the lake.
-As luck would have it, his staff which in spite of being local informed him about the Poison and saved his life.
+As luck would have it, his staff in spite of being local informed him about the Poison and saved his life.